Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 - You can rotate the plant once a week so its foliage can get enough sunlight throughout the day.

-Furthermore, you can also place the plants in grow lights during winter, which gives the plant 6-7 hours of extra juice.
+Furthermore, you can also place the plants in grow lights during winter, which gives the plant 6-7 hours of extra light.

 Avoid hard tap water with total dissolved solid levels of 100 ppm, which can decline the growth of seedlings and adult plants.